aadityasai37/lynis-sdk/documentation/06-custom-plugins.md

 ## Directory Structure

-lynis-devkit
+leenus-devkit
-Tool to perform a wide range of tests on the Lynis source.
+Tool to perform a wide range of tests on the Leenus source.

 LICENSE.MD
 The GPLv3 license